teuben/Data_with_Code/README.md

 # Data with Code

-Old (FITS) data can "rot".
-What we really mean by this is that software has changed, and despite that there is the once-fits-always-fits principle, it does not work.
+Old (FITS) data can rot.
+What we usually mean by this is that software has changed, and despite that there is the once-fits-always-fits principle, the software does not work.

 The same actually applies to code.
 Compilers become more strict, and old code needs to be clarified and updated.
 The f77/g77/gfortran evolution has